mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 portion of Argi subsector and Dulinor's forces advanced to fill the gap.
 Lenashuuk was retaken by Ilelish fleet after fierce battles with National fleets.
-Dulinor then broke through into the Sapphyre subsector in 145- without encountering any resistance due to the fleet already having fled.
+Dulinor then broke through into the Sapphyre subsector in 145-without encountering any resistance due to the fleet already having fled.
 Core and Ilelish fleets met in Pact and Sapphyre.
 Argi subsector is virtually untouched.